cat-friend/system-design/sys-design-topics/scalability-lecture-notes.md

     * RAID10 - 4 drives - striping and redundancy
     * RAID5, RAID6 - variants of RAID1 3, 4, 5 drives - only 1 used for redundancy - better economy of scale
     * RAID6 - any 2 drives can die before you have to buy a new drive

+### How do you implement load balancing?
+* Software
+    * Elastic load balancer
+    * HAProxy
+    * Linus virtual server
+* Hardware
+    * Barracuda, cisco, etc - very overpriced
+### Sticky sessions
+visit a website multiple times, you have the same session object (end up on the same BE server)
+* shared storage
+* cookies
+    * store session data privacy issues, size issues
+    * can store token to access specific server - exposes server IP/ID
+        * what if IP changes?
+        * security risk
+        * load balancer can have a key:value pair, key: random num, value: actual IP of server
+* PHP accelerators - limits discarding of PHP off-codes; .pyc is python equivalent

+## Caching
+Caching is bad if value has changed
+### Craigslist example
+file-based caching approach
+redundancy in every single page better performance for serving static content, but sacrifices disk space trivial changes are a big deal - need to find and replace/regenerate all bazillion places

+### MySQL query cache
+My.cnf - config file
+query_cache_type = 1 -> enables query cache
+If you enable query cache

+### memcache
+* expensive to do SELECT * FROM Users - execute once and save results in RAM and cache in RAM
+* store in table that has indexes
+* cache is finite, disk is finite - eventually cache can get so big that you can't keep it on the machine
+    * solution - LRU cache

+## Database replication

+## Database partitioning